Hike, Kayak and Sail in Caribbean Colombia

 Touch down in Santa Marta

 Welcome to Colombia's stunning Caribbean Coast!
 Your host will arrange an arrival transfer from Santa Marta Airport to your hotel in central Santa Marta.
-Get together this evening to meet your guide and fellow travellers.
+Get together this afternoon to meet your guide and fellow travellers, starting with an optional walking tour of central Santa Marta.

 Day 2

 Set sail on a thrilling adventure from Santa Marta, traversing the rugged and wild coast of Tayrona National Park by boat.
 The coastline is a protected area, and home to the world's highest coastal mountain, Pico Cristóbal Colón (5730m).
-Dive into crystal-clear waters at several snorkelling sites along the way, encountering marine life on the coral reef below.
-Bask in the sun on secluded beaches and savour a delicious seafood lunch on board, before returning to Santa Marta in the afternoon.
+Dive into the inviting Caribbean waters at several snorkelling sites along the way, encountering marine life on the coral reef below.
+Bask in the sun on a secluded beach before returning to Santa Marta in the afternoon.

 Day 3